GarnierLenny/beyond_boxes/README.md

 # beyond_sokoban
-beyond_sokoban is a sokoban replica made with C and ncruses
+beyond_sokoban is a sokoban replica made with C and ncurses

 Once you have cloned the repo and downloaded the ncurses library, execute the "play_script" script by typing in a terminal "./play_script".